-The Watkins Way commemorates the centenary of the discovery of ley lines by local man Alfred Watkins.
+The Watkins Way celebrates the discovery of ley lines by local man Alfred Watkins.
 Drive along country lanes, through the gorgeous Wye Valley and the magical Golden Valley to find historic ley line highlights.
 With dramatic hilltop views and ever-changing panoramas of the Black Mountains.
-The Watkins Way is one of the best scenic drives in the UK!
+The Watkins Way is one of the best scenic routes in the UK!

 Wind through the untouched Golden Valley, into the shadow of the Black Mountains and on to the county's picture-perfect black and white villages.
 You will: